k-dominik/image-processing/_episodes/07-thresholding.md

 skimage library has several different methods of thresholding.
 We will start with the simplest version, which involves an important step of human input.
-Specifically, in this simple, *fixed-level thresholding*, we have to provide a threshold value, `T`.
+Specifically, in this simple, *fixed-level thresholding*, we have to provide a threshold value, `t`.

 The process works like this.
 First, we will load the original image, convert it to grayscale, and blur it with one of the methods from the [Blurring]({{ page.root }}/06-blurring/) episode.
-Then, we will use the `>` operator to apply the threshold T, an integer in the closed range [0, 255].
+Then, we will use the `>` operator to apply the threshold `t`, a number in the closed range [0.0, 1.0].
-Pixels with color values on one side of `T` will be turned "on," while pixels with color values on the other side will be turned "off."
-In order to use this function, we have to determine a good value for `T`.
+Pixels with color values on one side of `t` will be turned "on," while pixels with color values on the other side will be turned "off."
+In order to use this function, we have to determine a good value for `t`.
 How might we do that?
 Well, one way is to look at a grayscale histogram of the image.
 Here is the histogram produced by the **GrayscaleHistogram.py** program from the
 [Creating Histograms]({{ page.root }}/05-creating-histograms/) episode, if we